rbind/blog.jemu.name/content/post/2017-08-29-new-phone-smell.md

 ### 2012: Nexus 4 (LG)

 Oh boy did I like that phone.
 After the Desire, this was the prettiest and smoothest thing ever.
 It was also slippery as fuck all, but oh well.
 As a Nexus, I could count on reasonably fast updates, a vibrant custom ROM ecosystem and better specs that made the whole thing fun in a way the Desire never was.
 By the time I had gotten accustomed to CyanogenMOD, so after I grew bored of stock Android I switched to CM relatively quickly, and never regretted it.
 For the first time I was actually one of those bleeding-edge people, with daily CM nightlies and whatnot.
 As a student, stability was not that big of a deal so even if I encountered random reboots or app crashes, they didn't really bother me that much.
-I even used a fork of the standard custom recovery at the time only because it supported EXT4 formatting, and I never even cared about any benefits I of that, I just did it because it was new and kewl.
+I even used a fork of the standard custom recovery at the time only because it supported EXT4 formatting, and I never even cared about any benefits of that, I just did it because it was new and kewl.
 Sadly, the phone got stolen in 2014, which is a real shame because I wanted my mom to inherit it, who was by then using my old HTC Desire and also ran into storage issues.
 At least that paved the way for a even upgradier upgrade.